 "We're very serious about the product, but we don't take ourselves too seriously," says Heron.
 Service is intimate and "very informal," he adds.

 And for a Michelin-starred establishment, prices are pretty down to earth, too.
 The summer tasting menu is a reasonable 63 euros ($73).

 It's no wonder it's become one of the most talked-about restaurants in the country.
 It's already booked out for the rest of 2017.

 Luckily there are plenty more new restaurants in the country to please palates.
-Here are nine more that've got Ireland's tongues wagging and mouths watering.
+Here are nine more to enjoy when you travel here.

 1. Mulberry Garden, Dublin

 Named Best Restaurant in Ireland by TripAdvisor users in 2016, Mulberry Garden is only open three nights a week, allowing it to concentrate on maintaining those much-loved standards of food and service.
 It's located in the Dublin suburb of Donnybrook.